 2. Pick A College Major Based On What You Love

 Ramit Sethi, author of I Will Teach You To Be Rich once said, “I never thought of my university education as technical training.
 If it was, why wouldn’t I just go to ITT Tech?”
-He often praises his time at Stanford as an important time where he learned, grew and challenged himself despite his impractical major.
+He often praises his time at Stanford as an important time when he learned, grew and challenged himself despite his impractical major.

 People in Sethi’s camp often advise students to pick a college major in what you love or at least to pick a major based on your interests.
 In some cases, this advice could work out.
 It can be valuable to learn about big picture thinking or to refine certain skills.

-But in other cases it could could lead a student into a high-cost school with low-paying job prospects (for example a degree in the Culinary Arts from an expensive private university).
+But in other cases it could lead a student into a high-cost school with low-paying job prospects (for example a degree in the Culinary Arts from an expensive private university).
 Overall, there are a few times when I think the interest-driven approach to school can make a lot of sense.

 You Know What You Want To Study

-College is a short time where you can study just about anything.
+College is a short time when you can study just about anything.
 If you’re interested in the humanities, paleontology, or fine arts, this is the time of life to pursue it.
 Just be careful to not accrue too much debt during your studies.

 You Know You’ll Need Further Education